ACastillo5/TeamLunaNoteNest/README.md

     - Install MongoDB: https://www.mongodb.com/try/download/community
     - Open MongoDB Compass and start a new connection and at the end of the url connection add: "NoteNest"
         - Once running, to see new database items, press 'Refresh' at top right of window
+- To populate database
+    - In the terminal run: `npx nodemon populateDatabase.js`